Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Introduction

 Several critical factors have been neglected in the previous work on this topic.
 First, when scheduling the crews, one must consider the different types of crews.
 There are mainly two types of crews: 1) line crews who are responsible for the actual repair of grid components; and 2) tree crews who remove obstacles in the damage sites before the line crews start the repairing work.
 The mathematical model for optimizing the crew schedule must include both types of crews to obtain an applicable solution.
-Furthermore, the previous work did not include isolation of the damaged lines, which is imperative as the crews cannot repair a downed line until the power is cut off.
-In this paper, we improve our previous work in \cite{Arif2016} and \cite{Arif_tpwrs} by modeling the 3-phase operation of the distribution network and fault isolation constraints, coordinating tree and line crews, and modeling resource logistics in the distribution system repair and restoration problem (DSRRP).
-Due to the computational difficulty of the problem, a tri-stage algorithm is developed to solve the proposed model.
-The algorithm starts by solving an assignment problem, where the crews are assigned to the damaged components based on the distances between the crews and the outage locations, and the capacity of the crews.
-In the second stage, the DSRRP is solved with the crews dispatched to the assigned components from the first stage.
-In the third stage, a neighborhood search approach \cite{Fleszar2009} is used to iteratively improve the routing decisions obtained from stage two.
-The algorithm is used in a dynamically changing environment to handle the uncertainty of the repair time.

-The rest of the paper is organized as follows.
-Section \ref{chap:4} develops the DSRRP mathematical formulation and Section \ref{chap:5} presents the algorithm for solving the model.
-The simulation results are presented in Section \ref{chap:6} and Section \ref{chap:7} concludes this paper.
+In terms of distribution system operation, the previous work did not include isolation of the damaged lines, which is imperative as the crews cannot repair a downed line until the power is cut off. {Also, the connectivity of PV systems during outages in related work \cite{Arif_MG,Z_Wang2015,Trakas2018} does not represent the current practice.
+Due to technical, safety and regulatory issues, most on-grid (grid-tied) PV systems are disconnected during an outage (this is known as anti-islanding protection) \cite{Coastal_Solar}.
+On-grid PVs are required by law to have inverters with anti-islanding function \cite{Wholesale_Solar}.}